nocapro/relaycode-tui/docs/repomix.md

     const areGlobalHotkeysActive = activeOverlay !== 'copy'; // Copy mode has its own input handler useGlobalHotkeys({ isActive: areGlobalHotkeysActive });

-    useEffect(() => {
-        // Clear the terminal when the screen changes to ensure a clean view.
-        // This is especially important when transitioning from the splash screen.
-        // eslint-disable-next-line no-console
-        console.clear();
-    }, [currentScreen, activeOverlay]);

     const renderMainScreen = () => {
         if (currentScreen === 'splash') return <SplashScreen />;
         if (currentScreen === 'init') return <InitializationScreen />;